 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported University of Chicago net price for in-state students is $34,352* for the 2014/2015 academic year.
+The reported UChicago net price for in-state students is $36,584* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|